 When not at work, I take pictures, lots of pictures, usually with an architectural focus, particularly of historic or dilapidated buildings.
 Recently I was able to photograph historic murals found hidden in the ceiling of a landmark building.
 I'm also a filmmaker of documentary and experimental films where I focus on impermanence and transitory space.
 My films have been screened at the Tucson International Film Festival, in Chicago, and at Columbia College Chicago.
-My work is available at The Daily Lomograph and my website.
+You can view my work on my website.

 Weston received his degree from the School of the Art Institute of Chicago and is an adjunct faculty member in the Interactive Arts and Media department here at Columbia.
 Outside of work and teaching, Weston is a practicing visual artist and musician.